CWOChris/learn-you-somethin/README.md

 * [Badges](#badges)

 ## Installation
-* 1. Open repo in VSCode 2.
+* First step: Open repo in VSCode 2.
 Open integrated terminal 3.
 Execute 'npm i' command 4.
 Execute 'npm i inquirer@8.2.4' command 5. cd into 'Develop' folder 6.
 Execute 'node index.js' command 7.
 Follow and answer the prompts

 ## Usage
 * Use whenever you need to generate a professional README.md file for personal, or professional, use.